 The CRIT bit is set to one in the Delete payload.

 The PROTOCOL ID field contains one.
-If the device server receives a protocol id other than one, then:
+If the device server receives a protocol id other than one, then the error shall be processed as described in 7.7.3.8